Tjorne71/cdv-project/README.md

 ## Conclusion

 Congratulations!
-You've successfully set up and run your React project using Next.js.
+You've successfully set up and runned our React project using Next.js.

 For more information, visit the official [Next.js documentation](https://nextjs.org/docs) for in-depth guidance.